-Consonant with the mission of Saint Peter’s College the Department of History seeks to develop the whole person in preparation for a lifetime of learning, leadership and service in a diverse and global society.
-The study of history supports the mission of the College by preparing students to participate knowledgeably in this society by exposing them to the myriad and varying cultures of the human past.
+Consonant with the mission of Saint Peter’s University the Department of History seeks to develop the whole person in preparation for a lifetime of learning, leadership and service in a diverse and global society.
+The study of history supports the mission of the University by preparing students to participate knowledgeably in this society by exposing them to the myriad and varying cultures of the human past.
 The methods, content and values of the discipline of history will foster in students a spirit of inquiry and the ability to think critically.
 An emphasis on clarity in oral and written communications will help prepare students for success in any future endeavors.

 Student Learning Goals